Boulangerie/starflow/README.md

 };
 ```

-Now, you can run the task in several ways, but you have to pass in the JIRA card/issue as a paramater if your workflow uses a JIRA card.
+Now, you can run the task in several ways, but you have to pass in the JIRA card/issue as a parameter if your workflow uses a JIRA card.
 In a terminal:

 ```
 grunt new_feat --card=MAN-123